jamie-allen/cpu_caches/preso/presentation.md

 .notes In an exclusive cache (AMD), when the processor needs data it is loaded by cache line into L1d, which evicts a line to L2, which evicts a line to L3, which evicts a line to main memory; each eviction is progressively more expensive.
 In an inclusive cache (Intel), eviction is much faster - if another processor wants to delete data, it only has to check L2 because it knows L1 will have it as well.
 Exclusive will have to check both, which is more expensive.

 * Only relevant below L3
+* AMD is exclusive
-* AMD is exclusive, progressively more costly
+	* Progressively more costly due to eviction
-* Exclusive can hold more data
+	* Can hold more data
 * Intel is inclusive
-* Inclusive can be better for inter-processor memory sharing
+	* Can be better for inter-processor memory sharing

 !SLIDE transition=blindY
-# Memory Controller
-.notes Memory controllers were moved onto the processor die by AMD beginning with their AMD64 processors and by Intel with their Nehalem processors.

-* Handles communication between the CPU and RAM
-* Contain the logic to read to and write from RAM
-* Integrated Memory Controller on die

-!SLIDE transition=blindY
 # Intra-Socket Communication
 .notes Components internal to a CPU using the ring include the cores, the L3, the system agent and the graphics controller.

 * Sandy Bridge introduced a ring architecture so that components inside of a CPU can communicate directly
-* L3 is no longer unified
+* L3 is no longer unified, each core has a region
 * The ring architecture in the Sandy Bridge has 4 rings in it, for data, request, ACK and snooping
 * The ring can select the shortest path between components for speed